Originally published September 16, 2024

 5. Finalize your initial design.

-Solidify your direction, uploading flows into the AI partner.
-Now, after the design direction is decided, you can work with your product manager to generate a draft product requirements document (PRD) with clear metrics and feature descriptions.
+Solidify your direction by uploading flows into the AI partner.
+After the design direction is decided, you can work with your product manager to generate a draft product requirements document.
+This document should include clear metrics and feature descriptions.

 Sample Prompt: “Now create a comprehensive product requirements document, considering these high-priority features, relevant success metrics, and detailed use cases.”

 This document won’t be perfect, but it will be a starting point.
-You can also tweak the prompt to refine certain sections if required.
+If necessary, you can also tweak the prompt to refine certain sections.

 Finally, you can ask your AI partner to recommend a branding approach for your app.